pantheon-systems/documentation/source/content/guides/autopilot/02-autopilot-site-preparation.md

 permalink: docs/guides/autopilot/autopilot-site-preparation/
 ---

-There are several things you can do to make your site and your team are ready for Autopilot.
+There are several things you can do to prepare your site and your team are for Autopilot before it is enabled.

 ## Pre-define Your URLs for Virtual Regression Testing